 3. Understand the CGT changes

-“Many taxpayers do wear uniforms, occupation-specific or protective clothing and have legitimate claims.
-However, far too many are claiming for normal clothing, such as a suit or black pants,” Anderson said.
+Many taxpayers have legitimate claims and wear uniforms, occupational-specific or protective clothes.
+However, far too many people are claiming ordinary attire like a suit or black pants.

 6. Get across the company tax rate changes

-7. Dirty debts (done dirt cheap)
+7. Bad debts (done dirt cheap)